npresources/scroggins-event/README.md

 ## Notes

 This is essentially a microsite that looks like it's part of the Clay Scroggins website but is really a standalone site hosted elsewhere.

-*Last Updated: May 16, 2017*
+*Last Updated: June 12, 2017*